jpmarques19/amora-os/web-player/README.md

 # Amora Music Player Web Application

-A responsive web frontend for the Amora music system that connects to the MQTT broker through the Amora client SDK.
+A minimalist, responsive web frontend for the Amora music system that connects to the MQTT broker through the Amora client SDK.

 ## Overview

-This web application provides a user-friendly interface for controlling the Amora music player.
+This web application provides a clean, simplified interface for controlling the Amora music player.
 It allows users to:

 - Connect to the MQTT broker
 - Control music playback (play, pause, stop, next, previous)
 - Adjust volume
 - View and select playlists
-- See the current playing track and playback status
+- See the current playing track and playback status as text
 - Toggle repeat and random playback modes

 ## Setup Instructions